 Let one of our attorneys guide you through this process.

 A termination and adoption can be a lengthy process, but a worthy one.
 An attorney with experience in terminations and adoptions can help reduce the stress that may arise from the process.
-If you or a loved one is seeking to terminate and adopt in Texas, contact our office today for your free consultation with one of our lawyers.
+If you or a loved one is seeking to terminate and adopt in Texas, contact our office today for a consultation with one of our lawyers.